 This was not the question I wanted to hear.
-In fact, it was not even a question.
-It was my wife’s way of telling me I did something incredibly stupid.
+It was not even a question, rather it was my wife’s way of telling me I was in trouble.

 “Did we discuss this?”